 Local surfers drawn to the brand became involved in marketing Billabong, and -brand sponsored contests and special events soon followed.
 By the 1980s, Billabong had firmly established its place in Australian surf culture and was ready for international expansion.
 The initial focus was on the large North American market and, again, the brand enjoyed success.

-Sales began to grow in other offshore markets, licenses were granted in a number of territories including New Zealand, Japan and South Africa, and in the late 1980s a new beachhead was established in Europe.
+Sales began to grow in other offshore markets, licenses were granted in a number of territories including Europe, New Zealand, Japan and South Africa.

-Through the 1990s the surf industry grew exponentially and professional surfing gained a newfound respectability.
-The company also followed its core customers into other boardsports markets, including skate, snow and wake, where it replicated its proven business model.
+Through the 1990s the surf industry grew exponentially and professional surfing gained a mainstream following.
+The Company also followed its core customers into other boardsports markets, including skate, snow and wake, where it replicated its proven business model.
 By the close of the decade, Billabong had been restructured to capitalise on the growing global opportunities in the boardsports sector.

-The restructure set the foundation for an initial public offering in Australia in mid 2000.
+The restructure set the foundation for an initial public offering in Australia in 2000.
 The move saw the company's shares publicly listed on the Australian Securities Exchange in August of that year.
 This gave the company greater impetus and the financial capacity to grow the business through the addition of new brands and retail outlets.